Table of Contents

 they should be used in scope

-Although this requirement is easy to implement for the Axiom project, there are currently a couple of issues in the downstreams project that need to be addressed to make this work:
+Although this requirement is easy to implement for the Axiom project, it requires changes to downstreams project to make this actually work:

 It MUST be possible to use a non standard (third party) Axiom implementation as a drop-in replacement